Monday, 30 December 2013

 Basically, if English isn't your first language, there’s a high chance it’s your second, or at least you desire it to be.
 In contrast, for native English speakers, there isn't a common second language we gravitate towards.

 Looking at our situation here, we have what we’ll describe as an OK grasp of Spanish simply because we've spent the last two years-plus surrounded by it in Colombia and elsewhere.
-Had things worked out differently, it could be French or German or Dutch or what have you that we’d have as our second language (using that phrase lightly).
+Had things worked out differently, it could be French, German, Dutch or what have you that we’d have as our second language (using that phrase lightly).

 In other words, things happened by chance rather than design.
-For those who have English as their number two tongue, the chances they gained it in such a similar ad-hoc manner are pretty slim.
+For those with English as their number two tongue, the chances they gained it in such a similar ad-hoc manner are pretty slim.

 At the risk of making an excuse for many native English speakers’ language laziness, the words of a good Israeli friend are a nice synopsis of the current state of play.